jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 Computers consist of hardware and software.
 Hardware is the physical stuff you can hold in your hands, like memory, disks, keyboards, etc.  Software tells the hardware what to do.
+The hardware stores the software and "runs" it.
 In this book, we're going to learn how to create software.
 Creating software is called *programming* or *coding*.
 When coding, we give the computer instructions for it to do.

 Typically, hardware consists of a bunch of electrical circuits.
-Instructions for controlling the circuits is called *machine code* (which is basically a bunch of 1's and 0's that tell the computer which electrical circuits to turn on and off... beep beep boop boop).
+Instructions for controlling the circuits are called *machine code* (which is basically a bunch of 1's and 0's that tell the computer which electrical circuits to turn on and off... beep beep boop boop).
 However, we will not need to learn machine code or worry about electrical circuits.
 We will write code that looks